 If you already have a trust created for estate planning purposes, your trust should be evaluated by an Elder Law attorney.
 Typically, this type of trust will be a revocable trust, or a so-called “living trust.”
 These trusts work well if the only goal is estate planning.
 However, they are not asset protection trusts, and the assets held in such trusts will be counted as your own resources for Medicaid eligibility purposes.

 When you need a trust attorney, choose the legal professionals at Lamson & Cutner.
 With offices in both NYC and Westchester County, we are conveniently located and prepared to help you create or update elder law trusts.
 In addition, we have been using video conferencing very successfully for consultations and the execution of documents, with both existing and new clients.
 So you can speak to us from the comfort of your own home, if you prefer.
-To learn more about your options or to schedule a consultation with an experienced living trust attorney, contact us today.
+To learn more about your options or to schedule a consultation with an experienced Medicaid trust attorney, contact us today.